-Will was formerly a Senior Portfolio Manager focussed on Asia at Standard Life Investments (SLI), and a portfolio manager on a number of equity funds.
-Having entered the investment industry from university, he has been covering Asian & GEM equities since 1998, including several years working in the Far East, most recently when he joined SLI in Hong Kong in 2007.
+He was formerly a senior portfolio manager focussed on Asia at Standard Life Investments (SLI), and a portfolio manager on a number of equity funds.
+Having entered the investment industry from university, Will has been covering Asian & GEM equities since 1998, including several years working in the Far East, most recently when he joined SLI in Hong Kong in 2007.

 You might also be interested in